dtupkary/NPA-hierarchy/README.md

 Step 1 : Generate all unique sequences of operators of the required order, say order L. This requires use of ProductOp, Reduce.
 Call the list S.

 Step 2 : Generate all unique sequences of operators of the order 2L.
-This allows us to have all operators that may appear in the Matrix M and some more.
+This allows us to have all operators that may appear in the NPA Matrix M and some more.
 Call the list G.

 Step 3 : Assign an index to each operator of order 2L.
 A natural way is to define the index to be the position at which a given operator appears in G.

 Step 4 : Generate an sdpvar for length = length of G. Call it v.
-This holds all the unique elements that can appear in M.
+This holds all the unique elements that can appear in the NPA matrix M.

 Step 5 : For i and j ranging from 1 to length(S), compute the (i,j) element of M. This requires use of adjoint.
 Find the index assigned to the element and write M(i,j)=indexof( the i,j th operator).
 Adding the M >=0 constraint completes all the NPA constraints.